beakerbrowser/pauls-dat-api2/README.md

  - `archive` Hyperdrive archive (object).
  - `path` Target directory path (string).
- - `opts.recursive` Read all subfolders and their files as well?
+ - `opts.recursive` Read all subfolders and their files as well if true.
+Note: does not recurse into mounts.
  - Returns an array of file and folder names.

 ```js